agmcleod/am_test/readme.md

 # agile archer

 Agile archer is a 2d game at side scroller perspective.
+The game will feature turn based mechanics, with moves taking up a finite amount of energy.
+So you can do as much in a turn as you want.
-The mechanic will be using a sequence of gestures and input to complete a sequence of moves, dodges and shooting of arrows.
-The idea will be to allow variety in approach.
-This will be to take out enemies.
+The idea will be to allow variety in approach, while still having a fair pace.
 The groups of enemies will be in stages, with different set layouts, and will come from all sorts of angles.
-Ideally these should be designed random, so a lot of hardcoded levels do not have to be made.

-- Single frame/no camera layouts
+- Single frame, arena style to start with.
+Move towards standard platform/sidescroller camera after.
-- Designed levels
+- Designed levels, potentially some randomness here too
-- Perma death
-- Combat is a series of moves.
-Each move equates to an enemy move.
-This game includes.
-Moving to get in position.
-Time cost will be determined, but thinking 1/3rd of screen is 1 move.
-- Plan and execute, or one step at a time are both viable
+- Possibly perma death.
+It depends on if I want to have a beginning, middle and end.
+- Ray tracing path finding
+- Combat will be unit selective.
+Using abilities and such to be more efficient.

 ## Enemies